csvconf/csvconf.com/location.md

 Welcome to/Bienvenidos a Buenos Aires!
 ===

+## The conference is located at Novotel Av.
+Corrientes 1334.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**